JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 GLA considers a [bewildering number of affordable housing policies] (https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf)(Footnote; paras 220-236) when determing what kind of affordable housing should be built and how much there should be.
 In the end it settles on that which provides pseudo-social rent (and not much of it), relying on the Mayor's so-called Intend To Publish London Plan.
 This takes takes precedence over Southwark's long-standing and adopted Core Strategy, which would have given proper social rent, at higher proportions, and Southwark's emerging New Southwark Plan, also unpublished, which would have allowed pseudo- social rent, but would at least got more of it.

-## Bad day for Southwark, worse day for the Mayor

-Southwark has been reduced to bystanders.
-Made reperesentations, acknowledging amendments, but reiterating its objections, that they are not enough.   acknowl
-A Labour Mayor has called in a development that a fellow Labour council has rightly refused because it has no social rented housing, ignored that council's own affordable housing policies, and applied his own, weaker policies, all to help a developer build something without any proper social rented housing.

 ## Why we have a housing crisis